CreativeLau/Mini-DSO/README.md

 Version 0.2

 Add Normal Sweep and Single Sweep Function.
-This is more useful function.
+This is a very useful function to observing the waveform mutation.

 ![image](pic/IMG_6265.JPG)
 ![image](pic/IMG_6266.JPG)